gsantoro/blog/content/posts/secrets.md

 I believe I have found a better solution, to the ones proposed before, that combines all the requirements described in the introduction and it is both secure, simple and cheap.

-The solution involves using a tiny (and almost unknown) tool called "envchain" available at https://github.com/sorah/envchain.
+The solution involves using a tiny (and almost unknown) tool called ["envchain"](https://github.com/sorah/envchain).
 This tool follows the [Unix Philosphy](https://en.wikipedia.org/wiki/Unix_philosophy) of minimalist and composable tools that is at the backbone of any modern software.

 Between the benefits we can find: